I enjoy educating others about film history and the early years of cinema.

 1. Mädchen in Uniform (1931)

-Not only is Mädchen in Uniform (1931) the earliest-known example of a female-dominated film, but it’s also cited as the first LGBT film ever made.
+Not only is Mädchen in Uniform (1931) the earliest-known example of a female-dominated film, but it’s also one of the first LGBT films ever made.

 This German film centers on a rebellious teenager named Manuela who is sent to an all-girls Catholic school and develops a crush on one of her teachers, Fräulein von Bernburg.
 The feelings are shown to be mutual when the teacher gives her students goodnight kisses on the forehead, and Manuela receives one on the lips.